I’ve been to the capital of North Macedonia 4 or 5 times by now and it never stops to amuse me with so many things to do in Skopje.

 Enjoy the Skopje cafe scene

 Balkan cities are known for the amazing cafe scene and Skopje is no exception here.

 There are some really great cafes in the city but you won’t find them in the center, you need to venture a little bit further to get there.

 Relax in Debar Maalo – the bohemian part of Skopje

 Not far from the center you will find Debar Maalo – the calm oasis, the most bohemian part of the city and the center of alternative Skopje.

 While Debar Maalo is calm and quiet for most of the time you never know when you might stumble across the rock concert on the street or a party in one of the bars – it most certainly happened to me!

 Enjoy the beautiful views on Mount Vodno

 It’s almost twice as big as the famous statue of Christ the Redeemer in Rio de Janeiro, visible from far away, also in the evening when it’s light up.

 You might think that since you can see the cross from more or less everywhere the view from up there must be pretty stunning too.
 And you are right!

-You need to take one of those London-style duble decker buses that head there – they start the journey at the bus station and go through the center, you can catch it on 11th October street, close to the main – Macedonia – square.
+You need to take one of those London-style double-decker buses that head there – they start the journey at the bus station and go through the center, you can catch it on 11th October street, close to the main – Macedonia – square.

 The schedule online says there is one bus every hour, from 08.20 to 15.20 but I remember them running more frequently.
 But better stick to the online schedule, just in case.

 The bus will take you to Sredno Vodno – Middle Vodno from where you need to take the cable car (or walk) to the top of the mountain.

 Once you are on top of Mount Vodno you can enjoy stunning views of Skopje on one side or the surrounding nature on the other, hike around a bit or enjoy the coffee in this amazing location.
-It’s such a beautiful and relaxing place!

 Just keep in mind that the last bus back to the city leaves from Sredno Vodno at 17:00.

 Escape to the nature at Matka Canyon

 You will get here by bus no 60 from the bus station or the center (close to the fortress), I chose the bus station stop to be on the safe side.

-It’s quite a journey and from the bus stop you need to walk a bit up but eventually you will be greeted with the pristine nature and stunning views of Matka Canyon.
+It’s quite a journey and from the bus stop you need to walk a bit up but eventually, you will be greeted with the pristine nature and stunning views of Matka Canyon.